-updated in the wee small hours of the morning
+updated in the early morning (usually)

 Photograph by Ginger Bruner

 “A planet (from Ancient Greek ἀστήρ πλανήτης, astēr planētēs, or πλάνης ἀστήρ, plánēs astēr, meaning “wandering star”) is an astronomical object orbiting a star or stellar remnant that

 • is massive enough to be rounded by its own gravity,